Clean Marina Program Internship

 The South Carolina Clean Marina Program is part of a national effort to protect and improve water quality by controlling nonpoint source water pollution.
 Originally begun in coastal states with support from the Coastal Zone Management Program and Sea Grant, the Clean Marina Program includes more than 30 states and territories which participate in this voluntary compliance program focused on environmentally-friendly marina and boating practices.

-The chosen graduate intern will have a well-rounded environmental studies background, experience or a keen interest in extension and outreach programs, strong interpersonal and written communication skills, an ability to coordinate groups and teams of people, superior organizational capability and a willingness to assist in any task.
+The chosen graduate intern will have a well-rounded environmental studies background, experience or a keen interest in extension and outreach programs, strong interpersonal and written communication skills, an ability to coordinate groups and teams of people, and superior organizational capability.

 The Clean Marina Intern will:

-- Help plan and implement workshops with SC Department of Natural Resources (SCDNR)
+- Coordinate certification/recertification workshops in partnership with S.C.
+Department of Natural Resources (SCDNR)

-- Work with SCDNR to include CMP presence at boat shows
+- Work with SCDNR to include Clean Marina Program presence at boat shows

 Work Hours and Travel

 This position will be filled when a suitable candidate is found.
-Review of applications will begin December 10, 2020.
+Review of applications will begin March 10, 2023.
+No phone calls please.

 The S.C.
 Sea Grant Consortium is an Equal Opportunity Employer.
 Employment decisions are made without regard to race, color, religion, national origin, gender, sexual orientation, gender identity, age, physical or mental disability, genetic factors, military/veteran status or other characteristics protected by law.
+South Carolina is making our veterans a priority for employment in state agencies and institutions.
 The S.C.
 Sea Grant Consortium participates in E-Verify.